v-mipeng/v-mipeng.github.io/index.md

 Intern in Knowledge Computing Group

 ### News
+- **A paper was accepted by ACL Findings**
+This work, titled _NormNet: Normalize Noun Phrases for More Robust NLP_, is the early step of our exploaration to break down facts and reasoning.
+It seems that the reviewers didn't notice this point :) but it is exactly what I actually want to do!

+- **A paper on backdoor attack was rejected by ICML but received quite postive recognition from some peers** This work, titled _Learning to Change Label: Addressing Backdoor Overfitting of Poison-Label Backdoor Attacks_, introduces an easy-to-implement method to improve the stealthiness of backdoor attacks.
+I do it because I like simple but effective method.

 - **I am hiring interns!**
 Please feel free to contact me if you are interested in my research directions.
 Master and Ph.D. candiates of Computer Science are preferred.